Shohojdhara/atomix/src/themes/README.md

 # Atomix Design System Themes

-# Atomix Design System Themes

-This guide documents how to build SCSS-based themes for the Atomix Design System, using the existing `shaj-default` theme as the reference implementation.
-It covers the architecture, creation process, best practices, testing and validation, and maintenance guidelines.
-Real code excerpts are taken from `./src/themes/shaj-default` to ensure your new themes align with the established patterns.
+This guide documents how to build SCSS-based themes for the Atomix Design System

 ## Theme Architecture